Restoring a Supreme Model 560-A Vedolyzer

 If the VTVM isn't calibrating then check the resistors associated with the 6J5.
 I had to replace all the fixed resistors because they had drifted high.

-I did not replace any of the hand picked range resistor pairs for the VTVM or ohm meter.
+I did not replace any of the hand-picked range resistor pairs for the VTVM or ohm meter.
 The accuracy on different ranges was still close enough to just leave them.

-I did not replace any of the hand picked range resistor pairs for the VTVM or ohm meter.
+I did not replace any of the hand-picked range resistor pairs for the VTVM or ohm meter.
 The accuracy on different ranges was still close enough to just leave them.

-The Multiplier adjustments had all been turned full counterclockwise by that certain someone.
+The Multiplier adjustments had all been turned full counterclockwise by someone.
 They are the three trimmers accessible through the holes in the rear of the Wavemeter sub chassis (one hole is behind the first 1852 tube), plus there is the trim pot soldered to the back of the dual Vertical Gain pots.

-Looking at the schematic again, these pots all have the same range of adjustment, but in multiples of 10.
-The total Multiplier resistance for the x1000 range is 40-60Ω, x100 is 400-600Ω, x10 is 4K-6KΩ, and on x1 there is a resistor/potentiometer combo connected at the common output of the switches and is 40K-60KΩ (it is in common with all Multiplier positions and is the basic gain adjustment). |
+On the schematic these pots all have the same range of adjustment, but in multiples of 10.
+The total Multiplier resistance for the x1000 range is 40-60Ω, x100 is 400-600Ω, x10 is 4K-6KΩ, and on x1 the resistor/potentiometer combo is connected at the common output of the switches and is 40K-60KΩ (it is in common with all Multiplier positions). |

-Since the center of these ranges (presumably the design point) is a multiple of 50 I preset all the controls to give a total resistance of 50Ω, 500Ω, 5KΩ, and 50KΩ.
-That should be close enough until I can figure out how to fine tune them with the equipment I have.
+Since the center of these ranges (presumably the design point) is a multiple of 50 I preset all the controls to give a total resistance of 50Ω, 500Ω, 5KΩ, and 50KΩ as a starting point.
 These adjustments were made with the Vedolyzer power turned off.

 It's finally back in its cabinet and all functions are working.
 Learning to use the Vedolyzer is explained in the operating manual and in Supreme's more in-depth application notes for the Vedolyzer titled "See the Signal".
 Both can be downloaded online.